Voter eligibility

 • Bring identification for yourself and your proxy.

 To obtain a form, contact the Town of Milton Election Team or visit Town Hall during regular business hours (Monday to Friday).
+Please contact the Election Team to arrange a time to review the form with you and/or certify the proxy forms.

 Important notes: